kjappelbaum/oximachinetool/README.md

 ### 4. _tools-barebone_ app:

-4.1 Next step is to clone the _tool-barebone_ repository in _materialscloud-tools_.
+4.1 Next step is to clone the _tools-barebone_ repository in _materialscloud-tools_.

 ```
 cd materialscloud-tools